GodswillUmoh/Predicting_Customer_Behaviour/README.md

 ## About the Dataset
 _The dataset is used to predict a categorical variable of Yes and No where the categories are encoded to be 1 (for Yes) and 0 (for No).
 This is to use the variable Age and Estimated Salary as the predictors._

+## Case Scenario
+Your company where you work as a data scientist just released a new brand of furniture, and your role is to predict which of your customers can purchased the product.

 ## Model used
 This model uses the Logistics Regression algorithm to carryout the prediction.